carbon-design-system/carbon/docs/guides/accessibility.md

    Obscuring all or some of the page on mouse hover with an overlay or blur is a problem for user of screen magnifiers.
-Maintain required contrast ration and instead signal to your users with some other visual dinstinction.
+Maintain required contrast ration and instead signal to your users with some other visual distinction.

 #### How to test